 Cradle to Cradle

-Zentia’s Ultima+, Perla and Dune eVo ceiling tiles are all Cradle to Cradle Certified Bronze.
+Zentia’s Ultima+ and Perla laminated ceiling tiles are all Cradle to Cradle Certified Bronze.
 As part of achieving certification, they received a Gold rating for Material Health.
-Our ceiling suspension systems are Cradle to Cradle Certified Silver.
 You can download Zentia’s Cradle to Cradle product certifications here.